Renovated building in the heart of Kazimierz, Krakow, the historic city so popular with weekend breakers and tourists from around the world.

 A restored, former power plant dating back to 1904, is at the heart of this development.
 Its origins come from when Krakow city got permission to build a tramline.
 The industrial origin of this building is at the heart of the architecture of this stylish, small scale, low rise, mixed use complex.
 Its origins have influenced the design and build of this low rise apartment building.

 This property is at the heart of Jewish quarter about 5 minutes’ walk from the investment with markets, pubs and restaurants.

 Two of the buildings already existed and have been renovated, with a further new build block.
 Each of the buildings has a different style.
 The two former buildings have a historical, industrial finish and the new building is modern in style.

 This development at Kazimierz includes 86 apartments, ranging in size from 30 sqm up to 140 sqm.
 There is office and retail space, as well as underground parking spaces.

 This 53 sqm apartment is a one bed on the ground floor, with a Southerly aspect.

 There is alos a 2 bed apartment available.

 Apartments - Timing and status

-The Development is now ready-built Summer 2017.
+The Development is new build and is now complete, but individual apartments need to be fitted with kitchen and bathroom, according to the personal choice of the buyer.
+This is common practice in Krakow and Poland.
 Prices start from approximately 8250 PLN/sqm (including VAT), up to 14 000 PLN/sqm for 'developer' finish.

-Kitchen and bathroom fitting choices available so please get in touch.
+Kitchen and bathroom fitting choices available to be fitted for you, so please get in touch.